smachay/Lifestyle-App/README.md

 ## Project Overview 🎉
-Project created for sport enthusiasts.
+Project created for sports enthusiasts.
 The application allows users to create, edit and save training plans, as well as plan their day by adding tasks to a "to-do list".

 ## Tech/framework used 🔧